 At Lucas, we realize the value of information and are committed to passing our knowledge along to our customers.
 Scroll below and you'll find a collection of our most recent blog articles covering topics from safety and maintenance guides to company announcements and industry news.

 Thinking about purchasing a new forklift?
 If so, you've got to apply a rational, information-based approach to the entire endeavour.
-What might seem like a small oversight can result in years of frustration if you're stuck with a unit that cannot effectively perform its function or regularly breaks down.
-To help simplify your purchase process, we've compiled a list of considerations to help guide you through the process:
+What might seem like a small oversight can result in years of frustration if you're stuck with a unit that cannot effectively and efficiently do what it's supposed to do or if it suffers from regular downtime.
+To help you simplify your purchase process and avoid buying a lemon, we've compiled a list of helpful tips and things to consider during your purchase process:

 A recent analysis of forklift injuries and incidents in the UK revealed a shocking statistic that may take you by surprise: up to 5% of all forklift-related injuries and accidents occur as an operator mounts or dismounts a lift truck.
 Since most operators enter and exit their unit multiple times per shift, it’s easy to become complacent and neglect some simple precautions to reduce risk and the possibility of injury.

 For some indoor forklift applications, the build-up and discharge of static electric is a serious safety concern.
 Unlike small static shocks built up by your socks, an indoor forklift can build up to 50,000 volts of static electric before it is discharged, which is more than enough to pose a serious safety hazard for anyone in close proximity to the unit